 Learn how you can run or install Pop OS on a virtual machine, in this tutorial we are using VirtualBox but you are free to use any of these mentioned virtual machines.

-So we already talked about the pop OS and how to create a Linux bootable usb drive and boot from it.
+Pop OS is a Linux distribution for developers but I have seen people using it even if they are not a developer.
+And that may be because it’s a friendly and super simple interface that is easy to get used to and it does have so many features that will hold you for a good time.So we already talked about the pop OS and how to create a Linux bootable USB drive and boot from it.
 Many may find it time-consuming to make a bootable USB and then turn off your computer and boot from it.
-Also this second reason can be you need to be sure the operating system will work fine so you go to check it on a virtual machine first before Russian out and making a bootable USB and then so on.
+Also, this second reason can be you need to be sure the operating system will work fine so you go to check it on a virtual machine first before Russian out and making a bootable USB and then so on.

-They are many Virtual Machine software out there on the internet but on for this tutorial we will be using virtualbox which is a free and open source virtual machine for Windows (also available for Linux and Mac) so first you need to download the virtualbox software and install it on your computer.
-Go to its website and download it virtualbox software installer according to your CPU architecture foremost of course it will be 64 bit because most of the modern computers are capable of running 64 bit operating system.
+They are many Virtual Machine software out there on the internet but for this tutorial, we will be using VirtualBox which is a free and open-source virtual machine for Windows (also available for Linux and Mac) so first, you need to download the VirtualBox software and install it on your computer.
+Go to its website and download its VirtualBox software installer according to your CPU architecture foremost of course it will be 64-bit because most modern computers are capable of running 64-bit operating systems.

-Well you need to take care of the steps that you just did because you won’t be able to make changes to them.
+Well, you need to take care of the steps that you just did because you won’t be able to make changes to them.

-Now click on the start button and it will boot just fine now that it has been booted you can use the operating system to check out whether everything will work as your expectations or not.
+10. Click on the start button and it will boot just fine now that it has been booted you can use the operating system to check out whether everything will work as your expectations or not.

-If you wish to install it within the virtualBox, you have two options.
+If you wish to install it within the VirtualBox, you have two options.

-- Don’t turn off / shut down the OS instead click on the “X” button of virtualbox windows and when prompted select “Save machine status” and it will then goes into hibernation (stasis) mode.
+- Don’t turn off / shut down the OS instead click on the “X” button of VirtualBox windows and when prompted select “Save machine status” and it will then goes into hibernation (stasis) mode.